“Don’t look back at the innkeeper’s door,” Goda said.

 They shuffled out into the sand.
 Kanna could see then, after her eyes had adjusted, that the sun was hovering much closer to the horizon than she had remembered.

 Goda pointed across the plain, towards her truck in the distance.
 “Let’s get the rest of our supplies and settle in.
-Evening comes on faster than you’d expect out here, and soon it will be time to meet with the priestesses.”
+Evening comes on faster than you’d expect this time of year, and soon it will be time to meet with the priestesses.”

-Kanna followed Goda out into the open sands, but as they walked, she slowed to scan the temple complex near the cliffs.
+Kanna followed Goda out into the open sands, but as they walked, she scanned the temple complex near the cliffs.
 She noticed the towers that had overwhelmed her before, and this time she found that they looked squat and unassuming in the distance.
-From where she stood, Goda seemed to loom much higher.
+From where she stood, Goda loomed much higher.

 * * *